iShafayet/lec/README.md

 # lec
-Command Line Wrapper for Line Ending Corrector (An utility that makes sure your files have consistent line endings)
+Command Line Wrapper for Line Ending Corrector (A utility that makes sure your files have consistent line endings)

 # about line-ending-corrector